melezhik/RakuDist/README.md

 Optional.
 A name of rakudo version commit, should be full SHA

 Caveats.
-Rakudo version option is available only for CPAN modules
+Rakudo version option is available only for CPAN modules and on debian os.

 * sync_mode